 A student loan moves into default status when you fail to make payments for an extended period.
 Default timelines vary depending on the type of loan you have.
-Federal loans generally go into default if you don’t make payments for at least 270 days.
+However, federal loans generally go into default if you don’t make payments for at least 270 days.

 Federal student loan defaults were halted as a COVID-19 relief measure.
 Prior to the pandemic, 28 million borrowers were 271 days or more delinquent on their Direct Loans.

 If your student loan is in default, you could face a slew of financial consequences.
-This might include owing your entire balance immediately, having your wages garnished, or losing eligibility for federal benefits like loan forgiveness.
+This might include owing your entire balance immediately or wage garnishment.
+Additionally, you could lose eligibility for federal benefits like loan forgiveness.
 Defaulting on your student loans also tanks your credit score, which can affect your finances for many years to come.

 Fortunately, there are several ways to address your delinquency, which might include the option to refinance defaulted student loans.
 But this option is very limited, and it might not be the best course of action depending on your situation.